Admission is free, but seating is limited and early arrival is recommended.

 Areas of Research & Specialization

-Dr. Moore serves as the Director of the Tom McCall Center for Policy Innovation.
+Dr. Moore serves as the Director of Political Outreach for the Tom McCall Center for Civic Engagement.

 He teaches a variety of international classes at Pacific.
-His introductory class to international relations, the U.S. in World Affairs, studies Thucydides' 2,400-year-old History of the Peloponnesian War, as well as the daily New York Times (yes, you can sometimes get extra credit for doing the crossword puzzle).
+His introductory class to international relations, the U.S. in World Affairs, studies Thucydides' 2,400-year-old History of the Peloponnesian War, as well as the daily New York Times.
 Other classes look at the Middle East, international political economy, and U.S. foreign policy and conflict.